emreg00/guild/README.md

 \$> R --slave --args <node_file> <edge_file> <output_file> <use_propagation> < random_walk.r
 ```

-where all arguments are as explained before except ``use_propagation'', which -if provided- converts NetWalk algorithm to NetProp.
+where all arguments are as explained before except "use_propagation", which -if provided- converts NetWalk algorithm to NetProp.

 ## Method description and example runs